 - Cut the cauliflower into florets.

-- Place the florets on an aluminum foil lined baking sheet and pour olive oil on top of them.
+- Spread the florets out into a single layer on an aluminum foil or parchment paper lined baking sheet/pan and pour/drizzle olive oil on top of them.
 Toss the florets until they are all evenly coated with oil.
 Then sprinkle the spice mixture over the florets, and mix well to combine.

 - Roast the cauliflower until it is tender and golden brown.